-- We prototyped a book called „The Earth Observation Guide“ that explores how the forms of spatial interaction change when weapons, cameras, sensors, servers, etc. start to actually move beyond our hands, desks and pockets.
+- „The Earth Observation Guide“ was a speed book project that explored how the forms of spatial interaction change when weapons, cameras, sensors, servers, etc. start to actually move beyond our hands, desks and pockets.

 (Photos 1–5 by Owen Mundy)